JensJoschi/variability_timing/03 analysis/analysis.md

 #### alternative plot of results

-making the same plot as last one, but with lines for each study
+making the same plot as last one, but with lines for each study (chunk is not included in this md file)

 The estimate of 1 h per 5° N is not too bad, overall diapause becomes 49 min earlier per 5°.